• Skip to main content

 Explaining hydroclimate whiplash

-Scientists have coined a new term in their recent research which helps to explain the main force behind these weather fluctuations: ‘expanding atmosphere sponge’, or the growing ability of the atmosphere to absorb water and release it as rainfall.
+Scientists have coined a term in their recent research which helps to explain the main force behind these weather fluctuations: ‘expanding atmosphere sponge’, or the growing ability of the atmosphere to absorb water and release it as rainfall.

 For every degree Celsius that the planet warms, the atmosphere can hold seven per cent more water vapour.
 This creates what Stanford climate scientist Noah Diffenbaugh explains is a much ‘more thirsty’ atmosphere.